India at Asian Games, September 23 schedule: Paddlers look to continue good form, sailors in action

 Table Tennis

-India women v/s Nepal - 7:30 am IST
+India women vs Nepal - 7:30 am IST

-India men v/s Tajikistan - 9:30 am IST
+India men vs Tajikistan - 9:30 am IST

 The Indian table tennis women’s and men’s teams will look to carry forward their early gained momentum against Nepal and Tajikistan respectively.